-Foundation Statements on Racial Violence and Injustice
+Foundation Statements on Racial Violence, Injustice, and Antisemitism

 In support of Black Lives Matter

 Our hearts are heavy.
 We are profoundly sad, sharing the acute pain being felt by all caring Americans and mostly by those who have suffered historical racism solely because of the color of their skin.
 During this time of tragedy and heartbreak that puts a spotlight on the harsh realities that our country must confront, the Weinberg Foundation stands with calls to move forward together through peaceful protest in pursuit of justice, healing, and the action demanded to achieve meaningful and transformational change.